 2.1 Indirect student services are provided on behalf of identified students: strategies to include referrals, consultations and collaboration.
-N/A 2.2 Uses data to make schedule and program modifications.
+N/A Uses data to make schedule and program modifications.
 N/A 2.3 Provides appraisal and advisement to assist all students with academic, career and personal/social planning.
-N/A

-Meets Does Not Meet III.
+N/A Meets Does Not Meet Does Not weet III.
 Elements for Implementing and Guiding Students, Parents, and Guardians Through the Development of Educational and Career Plans.
 3.0 Helps students develop goals and planning skills.
 N/A 3.1 Accurately interprets and presents relevant, helpful assessment data to assist in structuring educational programs.
-N/A 3.2 Monitors student academic performance, attendance and behavioral data to inform school counseling program goals.
-N/A 3.3 Develop and implement programs that increase interpersonal awareness, social skill, and effective interpersonal communication.
+N/A 3.2 Monitors student academic performance, attendance and behavioral data to inform school counseling program 3.3 goals.
+N/A Develop and implement programs that increase interpersonal awareness, social skill, and effective interpersonal communication.
 N/A Meets Does Not Meet IV.
-Elements of Effectively Using Individual and Small Group Counseling, Consultation, and Referral Skills.
+Elements of Effectively Using Individual and Small Group Counseling, 17.
+Consultation, and Referral Skills.
 4.0 Provides individual and group counseling to students with identified concerns and needs.
 N/A 4.1 Refer students and parents to appropriate school and community resources to support student achievement and success.
 N/A 4.2 Demonstrates understanding of and compliance with laws relating to privacy, student records, and child abuse.
 N/A 4.3 Demonstrates cultural sensitivity to the needs of all students and their parents.
-1 N/A
+N/A

 Meets Does Not Meet V. Elements of Monitoring Student Progress 5.0 Works as necessary with support staff to implement monitoring systems appropriate to the individual school.
-5.1 5.2 5.3 progress.
-N/A Assists with the development of required reports of student progress and school compliance.
+5.1 N/A Develops appropriate interventions for students and coordinates with teachers and others to monitor student progress.
+N/A 5.2 5.3 Assists with the development of required reports of student progress and school compliance.
 N/A Address student outcomes in personal, social academic, and career development.
-N/A Meets Does Not Meet VI.
-Elements for Advocating, leading, and Collaborating as a Systems Change Agent 6.0 Analyzes data on how time is used and adjusts programs delivery to meet student needs as demonstrated in 6.1 school data.
-N/A Promotes equity and access for every student.
+N/A VI.
+Meets Does Not Meet Elements for Advocating, leading, and Collaborating as a Systems Change Agent 6.0 Analyzes data on how time is used and adjusts programs delivery to meet student needs as demonstrated in school data.
+N/A 6.1 Promotes equity and access for every student.
 N/A 6.2 Uses data to develop curriculum, small group, and closing the gap plans for effective delivery of the school counseling program.
 N/A 6.3 Facilitate the development of a positive school environment that promotes active school engagement.
 N/A 6.4 Advocate for the safety and well-being of all students through prevention, intervention, and treatment.
-N/A O 1 Overa ll Evaluation:
+N/A Overa Il Evaluation: Satisfactory Unsatisfactory

 Comments/Address Commendations or Recommendat tions:

 Employee's

-acknowledgment: I acknowledge that this evaluation has been discu with written recommendations where improvement is indicated, but my agreement.
-I understand that I may attach a written response to t the date on which the report was received and that this response wil file. t my signature does not necessarily indicate this form within ten (10) working days from
+acknowledgment: I acknowledge that this evaluation has been discussified with written recommendations where improvement is indicated, but my agreement.
+I understand that I may attach a written response to the date on which the report was received and that this response will file. t my signature does not necessarily indicate this form within ten (10) working days from

 Employee's Signature Date

 Evaluator's Signature Date